 Foundation and individual funding for humanities and the arts varies widely.
 In the humanities, it appears grantmaking prioritizes art history and conservation; however, grants are available for a variety of areas including, but not limited to, linguistics, theology, philosophy, the visual arts and history.
 Anthropology, which most believe belongs to both science and the humanities, also receives foundational grants.
 Many college and university performing arts programs and conservatories likewise rely on philanthropy for a part of their funding.

 For the most part, funders do not have specific arts or humanities programs for colleges and universities, although there are a few exceptions.
 Instead, colleges and universities, as well as individual scholars, usually compete with museums, art conservation nonprofits, theater companies, and research institutions for funding.
 But that should not discourage fundraisers.
-There are plenty of arts and humanities grants to go around.
-Plenty of wealthy people care deeply about these areas, and these subjects are more appealing to individual donors than you might think.
+All the profiles below are updated regularly.
+Only paid subscribers can access these resources.
+(Subscribe here.)

 The IP higher ed team tracks and analyzes major individual gifts made to colleges and universities for humanities and the arts in our Campus Cash guide.
 We look at who's giving, who's getting, what the gifts are for, and how performing arts donors are cultivated.
 READ